cloudfoundry-attic/cf-release/README.md

 To do so, ensure that you have installed [Spiff](https://github.com/cloudfoundry-incubator/spiff) before running `./generate_deployment_manifest <infrastructure-type>`; where `<infrastructure-type>` is one of `aws`, `vsphere`, or `warden`.
 This script merges together several manifest stubs from the templates directory using Spiff.
 Consult the [spiff repository](https://github.com/cloudfoundry-incubator/spiff) for more information on installing and using spiff.

+A complete [minimal example manifest for AWS](https://github.com/cloudfoundry/cf-release/tree/master/example_manifests) and instructions suitable for getting started with Cloud Foundry is available.

 A complete [sample manifest for vSphere](http://docs.cloudfoundry.org/deploying/vsphere/cloud-foundry-example-manifest.html) is also available in the Cloud Foundry documentation.

 ## Cloud Foundry Components (V2)